Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/interface.md

 **Summary**

-Identifies Class B initialization status
+Identifies Class B initialization status.

 **Description**

 This is return type for the function which initializes the Class B library during startup.
 This indicates whether the SSTs are executed or not.

 **Remarks**

 None.

 ```c
 typedef enum